 With Seint’s recent release of new Demi Colour Edits, I thought this would be a good time to provide some education on how to use Demi Colour by Seint Makeup.
 Demi Colour is a new and innovative approach to makeup.
-I’ve spoken before about the advantages of working from home with Seint, and I have taken my expertise as a makeup artist to the next level by becoming a certified Demi Colour Artist.
-Because this makeup is such a breakthrough approach to makeup, it is important to understand how to properly use and apply Demi with the help of a trained and certified Demi Colour Artist.
+I’ve spoken before about the advantages of working from home with Seint, and I have taken my expertise as a makeup artist to the next level by with my expertise in Demi Colour.
+Because this makeup is such a breakthrough approach to makeup, it is important to understand how to properly use and apply Demi with the help of a trained Demi Colour Artist.
 So today I am going to give you an in-depth overview of how to use Demi Colour.

 This new approach definitely comes with a learning curve- but please don’t give up!
 I am here with all the knowledge you will need to learn how to apply Demi Colour properly.
 The benefits of using Demi Colour include: